 Pork: 145° - 160°

-Different meats should be cooked using different techniques based on where the meat comes from on the animal.
+Different kinds of meat should be cooked using different techniques, based on where the meat comes from on the animal.

-Middle and back: Grill, because these cuts are leaner so you want a higher temperature and faster cooking.
+Middle (rib, short loin, sirloin): Grill!
+These cuts are leaner, so you want a higher temperature and faster cooking.

-Back: Roast, because these are the leanest and largest muscle groups with a nice fat cover.
-You want a high temperature, but should cook to medium to medium rare -- no more, no less.
+Back (round, flank, shank): Roast!
+This is the leanest part of the animal — the largest muscles with a lot of heavy fat cover.
+Again, you want high, dry heat, but you should cook to medium to medium rare — no more, no less.

 Hear Ray explain how to cook meat based on cut in the video at the top of the page!